ITensor/website/docs/book/itensor_factorizing.md

 # Factorizing ITensors

-The real power of tensor algorithms comes from tensor factorization, which can achieve a huge compression of high-dimensional data.
+The real power of tensor algorithms comes from tensor factorization, which can achieve huge compression of high-dimensional data.
-For example, matrix product states (tensor trains) can be viewed as the successive factorization of a very high rank tensor.
+For example, a matrix product state (tensor train) can be viewed as the successive factorization of a very high rank tensor.

 The ITensor approach to tensor factorizations emphasizes the structure